Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Reviewed `this` info and continued figuring out how to create a timer closure in the Harry Potter Matching Game.

 **Thoughts**: Today was very unproductive.
 I must have needed more sleep throughout the week, since I was too tired to really focus well by 8:00pm.
 I still haven't figured out the best way to work with creating a timer and closures.

+## Day 6: June 22, 2019

+**Today's Progress**: Reviewed `this` info in You Don't Know JS: this and Object Prototypes - Chapter 2

+**Thoughts**: I really want to hone into my brain the different types of `this` binding and when they apply.
+Trying to read through the same content repeatedly for this.

+## Day 7: June 23, 2019

+**Today's Progress**: Continued reading You Don't Know JS: this and Object Prototypes - Chapter 2

+**Thoughts**: I finished reviewing the default, implicit, explicit (and hard), and `new` types of binding.
+I also started reading new information about their precedence.
+I also researched currying -- how using `bind()` and `new` together can lead to adding only some of the arguments within the `bind()` method that you can then finish passing arguments into with `new`.